Topolobampo: History

 Topolobampo was the site of a Radical "utopian" colony inspired by Henry George's economic ideas.
-The experiment had an influence on the urban planning ideas of Ebenezer Howard.
+Albert Kimsey Owen was its founder and leader; Marie Howland and John W. Lovell were prominent backers.

 That utopian group published a newsletter in English, The Credit Foncier of Sinaloa in Topolobampo.
 The masthead says "Collective ownership and management for public utilities and conveniences - the community responsible for the health, usefulness, individuality and security of each. - Albert K. Owen."
 Two pages of one edition (vol. 4, no. 24, September 1, 1889, whole no. 161), has been preserved at Western Reserve Historical Society in Cleveland, Ohio, pasted into a Wallace Cathcart scrapbook on Shakers.
 Those two pages include an article on the Tyringham, Massachusetts Shakers and correspondence from several prospective members.
 Evidently the fledgling group hoped to use the reminiscences of Julia Johnson, a former Shaker, to market the concept of a communal society to prospective members.

+Geography

 Climate

 Topolobampo has a tropical arid desert climate.

 The sea experiences lows of 19 - 20 °C during the winter months, and highs of 29 - 31 °C during the summer months.